Azadi March leaders on terror hit-list: Nacta

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The letter issued by the Nacta, was circulated to relevant department including President and Prime Minister Offices, ISI, MI, GHQ, Chief Minister Offices of all provences, Interior Ministry and other military intelligence agencies.
+The letter issued by the Nacta, was circulated to relevant department including President and Prime Minister Offices, ISI, MI, GHQ, Chief Minister Offices of all provences, Inerior Ministry and other military intelligence agencies.

 The alert letter says, “It has been reliably leant that Terrorist Organizations, ISKP in particular, prompted HIAs are planning to launch terrorist attacks during the upcoming JUI’s Azadi March in major cities across Pakistan.
 Likely targets may include the main leadership of political parties, LEAs personnel and general public.”